Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Introduction

-Incorporating $f(R)$ theory into the study of boson stars requires deriving the corresponding field equations.
-Traditional formulations rely on Riemannian geometry, where spacetime is fully described by the metric tensor.
-However, an alternative approach utilizes metric-affine geometry, treating the metric and affine connection as independent variables \cite{olmo2011palatini,hehl1995metric,beltran2019geometrical}.
-Since the underlying geometric structure of spacetime remains uncertain, both frameworks merit consideration.
-Under general relativity with minimal coupling to scalar fields, the choice of geometric framework typically does not yield significant differences.
-In contrast, within $f(R)$ theories or more generalized forms, these choices produce distinct, inequivalent field equations.
-The nonlinearity of the Lagrangian in $f(R)$ theories ensures that the vacuum field equations reduce to the Einstein field equations with an effective cosmological constant, regardless of the specific $f(R)$ function.
-From a computational perspective, the Palatini framework offers a practical advantage: problems in modified gravity theories with minimal coupling to scalar fields can be reformulated in terms of a modified scalar Lagrangian with minimal coupling, aligning with the formalism of general relativity \cite{afonso2019correspondence,delhom2019ricci,afonso2018mapping,afonso2018mapping2}.
-This property has been employed to derive analytical solutions for static, spherically symmetric scalar compact objects based on Palatini $f(R)$ theory and related frameworks \cite{afonso2019new}.
-These analytical solutions serve as a foundation for further exploring the impact of $f(R)$ theory on the physical and observational properties of boson stars.
+Incorporating $f(R)$ gravity into the study of boson stars requires deriving the corresponding field equations.
+Traditional formulations are based on Riemannian geometry, where spacetime is fully characterized by the metric tensor.
+In contrast, metric-affine geometry treats the metric and affine connection as independent variables \cite{olmo2011palatini,hehl1995metric,beltran2019geometrical}.
+Given the current uncertainty regarding the geometric structure of spacetime, both approaches warrant consideration.
+Under general relativity with minimal coupling to scalar fields, the choice of geometric framework typically leads to equivalent results.
+However, in $f(R)$ or more generalized theories, this choice results in distinct and inequivalent field equations.
+The nonlinear nature of the $f(R)$ Lagrangian ensures that the vacuum field equations reduce to the Einstein field equations with an effective cosmological constant, independent of the specific functional form of $f(R)$.
+From a computational perspective, the Palatini formalism offers a practical advantage: problems in modified gravity with minimal scalar coupling can be reformulated in terms of a modified scalar Lagrangian with minimal coupling, aligning with the structure of general relativity \cite{afonso2019correspondence,delhom2019ricci,afonso2018mapping,afonso2018mapping2}.
+This property has facilitated the derivation of analytical solutions for static, spherically symmetric scalar compact objects in Palatini $f(R)$ gravity and related frameworks \cite{afonso2019new}, providing a theoretical foundation for examining the impact of $f(R)$ gravity on the physical and observational characteristics of boson stars.

-This paper investigates the optical images of mini boson stars in the context of $f(R)$ gravity with a quadratic form $f(R) = R + \xi R^2$, where $\xi$ is the gravitational coupling constant.
-The modified scalar Lagrangian is derived, and numerical methods are employed to study photon trajectories and visualize optical images under spherical light sources and thin accretion disks.
-Unlike Schwarzschild BHs, boson stars lack stable photon rings due to the positive second derivative of their effective potential.
-Consequently, their images are dominated by direct emissions from photons completing a single orbit around the equatorial plane.